mmej181/FIM/README.md

 <h1>File Integrity Monitor</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This project outlines a demo of a File Integrity Monitor program using PowerShell ISE.<br />

 <h2>How to:</h2>